Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Generosity is giving more than you can, and pride is taking less than you need.
+> Do not allow your inner doubts to keep you from achieving what you can do.

 <!-- QUOTE_END -->